NiklasPaluszkiewicz/RLR/README.md

+# RLR
-# RLRReinforcement Learning with R
+Reinforcement Learning with R

 This R package has the goal to bring some known - and newly developed - Machine Learning algorithms to R.